tauri-apps/tauri-docs/README.md

 ### Contributing

-Feel free to open an issue/a PR if you find something weird in the docs, your feedback is more than welcome!
+Feel free to open an issue or Pull Request (PR) if you find something weird in this `tauri-docs` repo.
+Your PR once submitted to us, will automatically deploy to a temporary Netlify instance for us or you to review through GitHub's CI/CD checks.
+Your feedback is more than welcome!

 We're working with Crowdin to manage translations, if you feel like you want to lend a hand for translations, take a look at the documentation project: https://tauri.crowdin.com/documentation